Xananax/skywalker/README.md

 Skywalker ships with a few examples plugins (not loaded, copy-paste them where you need them).
 They are:

+- checksum: outputs a checksum string in a property called `checksum`.
+Needs the `checksum` module.
-- images: outputs size (width,height), imageMode (landscape, portrait, square) and ratio (1.xxx) to the "_" property of images
+- images: outputs size (width,height), imageMode (landscape, portrait, square) and ratio (1.xxx) to the "_" property of images.
+Needs the `image-size` module.
 - json: parses json files.
 Sets the raw data on the "\_.contents" and the parsed data on "\_.data"
 - markdown: parses markdown files.
-Sets the raw data on "\_.contents" and the rendered content on "\_.rendered"
+Sets the raw data on "\_.contents" and the rendered content on "\_.rendered".
+Needs the `markdown` module.
-- size: adds a human readable size property called `humanSize`
+- size: adds a human readable size property called `humanSize`.
+Needs the `filesize` module.
 - websafe: turns file names ("my nice image.jpeg") to a string that can be used in a classname or as an id ("my_nice_image"), and sets it on the "_.safename" property

 add a plugin by calling